Participants must be physically able and equipped to travel in avalanche terrain on Mt. Washington.

-The AIARE 1 is a 3 day/24 hour introduction to avalanche hazard management.
+The AIARE (American Institute for Avalanche Research and Education) Level 1 Avalanche Course is a three-day (24 hour) introduction to avalanche hazard management.

 Student Learning Outcomes